 - Elegant Weapon for a More Civilized Age: Beginning in the 16th century, some fencing masters such as Agrippa would lament how the "diabolical invention of artillery" and the arquebus made it possible for some amateur with a couple weeks of training to blow away a Master Swordsman at a hundred paces, and how the sword represented the ancient values of chivalry that they believed to be decaying in their time.

 - Eye Scream: Getting one's eye poked out was a common hazard during practice before the era of fencing masks, and there were a lot of one-eyed swordsmen roaming about.
-Fencers tried to prevent this by wrapping the points of their foils in tennisball-sized pads that were bigger than a person's eye socket, but this didn't always work.
+Fencers tried to prevent this by wrapping the points of their foils in tennisball-sized pads that were too big to enter a person's eye socket, but this didn't always work.

 - Fantastic Fighting Style: What many people consider this to be before being made aware that these existed.
 Furthermore, due to the lack of martial lineage, all of these arts are interpretative; we cannot be entirely sure the way we do them is the way they were done historically.
 By that measure, some elements of their practise may be fictional.